 Apply the Appropriate Attribution Window

 For marketers that have experience running campaigns in channels like Social Media or Search, an impression (the moment when a digital ad is displayed) is very brief.
-Marketers only have a fraction of a second in which to capture the attention of a consumer and compel them to take action.
+Marketers only have a fraction of a second to capture a consumer’s attention and compel them to take action.
 So, typically, you’re going to have a shorter attribution window (anywhere from a few days to a few weeks) when evaluating the impact of a channel on overall performance.

 This is not the case with Programmatic Direct Mail.
 While it offers many of the same features and functionality you might find in other digital adverting channels, a PDM “impression” comes in the form a physical piece of media, like a postcard or a multi-fold.